Azmary413/Exercises/README.md

 The repository is organized into the following folders:

-- **Python**: Contains Python-based solutions for various Leetcode problems, including algorithms, data structures, and more.
+- **Pandas**: Contains solutions for data manipulation and analysis problems using the Pandas library.
 - **SQL**: Includes SQL query solutions for database-related problems on Leetcode.

 ---

 ## 🚀 How to Use

-1. Browse the respective folder (e.g., `Python` or `SQL`) to find solutions to specific problems.
+1. Browse the respective folder (e.g., `Pandas` or `SQL`) to find solutions to specific problems.
 2. Each solution is named after the problem title, making it easy to search.
 3. Feel free to clone the repository and use the code for learning purposes.